PiggyPierpont/Leetcode/this_week/EXERCISES.md

 > Your function should return length = 2, and A is now [1,2].

+# Remove Duplicates from Sorted Array II

+> Follow up for "Remove Duplicates":
+> What if duplicates are allowed at most twice?

+> For example,
+> Given sorted array A = [1,1,1,2,2,3],

+> Your function should return length = 5, and A is now [1,1,2,2,3].

 # Plus One

 > Given a non-negative number represented as an array of digits, plus one to the number.